kkapre/Deep-Learning-EEG/README.md

 # Deep-Learning-EEG
 Neural networks to decode movements from EEG data.
-Final Project for C147 at UCLA.
+Based off Final Project for C147 at UCLA.

 Designed to be used in Google Colab with a GPU.
 Uses tensorflow-keras